 In the next chapter we present data showing that our approach is effective in the sense that branch mispredictions are reduced and performance is improved.
-Subroutine threading is by far the more effective than branch replication, branch inlining, apply-return inlining, or tiny inlining, especially when its relatively simplicity and small amount of machine dependent code are taken into account.
+Subroutine threading is by far the most effective, especially when its relatively simplicity and small amount of machine dependent code are taken into account.
 Branch inlining is the most complicated and least portable.